kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_N_Release_Body.md

-## This is a portable build of Kiwix JS Windows NWJS for any 32bit or 64bit edition of Windows
+## This is a portable build of Kiwix JS NWJS for any 32bit or 64bit edition of Windows

 This is **not** the UWP/Microsoft Store build.
 If you are using **Windows 10**, you may prefer to use [the release for the Microsoft Store](https://kiwix.github.io/kiwix-js-windows/kiwix-js-uwp.html), which is smaller and faster to load.
 This version runs on the [NWJS platform](https://nwjs.io/) (which is very similar to ElectronJS, but supports older versions of Windows).
 The package does **not** auto-update (whereas the Store version does).
 Please choose the correct build as follows: